japm94/gitclonespecificsfiles/README.md

 ````

-# For  macosx or debian do:
+# For Macosx or Debian:
 - Open with vim
 ```sh
 vim git-clone-specif-file.sh